ryanwentzel/ryanlwentzel.com/collections/_pages/subscribe.md

 ---
-title: Get the Latest Content
+title: Subscribe
-description: "Subscribe to ryanlwentzel.com to get the latest content."
+description: "Get the latest content in your inbox."
 ---
 Sign up to receive the latest content from ryanlwentzel.com in your inbox.
+Unsubscribe at any time.

 <div class="form">
   <form action="https://buttondown.email/api/emails/embed-subscribe/ryanlwentzel.com" method="post" class="embeddable-buttondown-form">